michaelgale/cq-kit/README.md

 - v.0.4.0 - First release on PyPI
 - v.0.5.0 - Update requires python v.3.8+ and OCP v.7.6+ CadQuery 2.1+
 - v.0.5.3 - Updated with new helpers and updated setup.py
+- v.0.5.4 - Added new helper functions in cq_helpers.
+Added new object arrangers i cq_layout.
+New Makefile

 ## Authors